symfonycorp/symfony-cloud-docs/services/postgresql.rst

 .. caution::

-   Upgrading to PostgreSQL 12 using the ``postgis`` extension is currently not supported.
+   Upgrading to PostgreSQL 12 and later using the ``postgis`` extension is currently not supported.
 Attempting to upgrade with this extension enabled will result in a failed deployment that will require support intervention to fix.

    If you need to upgrade, you should follow the same steps recommended for performing downgrades.